MMik1/sd2-p6-fundamentals-practice-2425-MMik1-main/assignments/1_Testing/assignment.md

 the * was + so if you did 6 * 1 you get 7
 and i changed it to * so you  now should get 6 * 1 = 6
-for the rest the + and the - and / works
+for the rest the + and the - and / works invalid operation needs to be invalid input

 ## Solve the Issues
 * Fix any issues and when you're done, rerun the full test.
+*